-Some perks of working from your Los Angeles, CA, rental are obvious: You can write emails with soft music playing in the background, set your air conditioning to whatever makes you most comfortable, stay snug in your favorite sweats, and avoid rush-hour traffic on U.S. 101 at all costs.
-But one thing that work-from-home renters can miss out on (besides water cooler chitchat) is deducting their home-office space come tax time.
+Some perks of working from your Los Angeles, CA, rental: Write emails with soft music playing in the background, set your air conditioning to whatever is comfortable, stay snug in your favorite sweats, and enjoy an easy commute from your bedroom to the home office.
+But one thing that renters who work-from-home often miss out on (besides water cooler chitchat) is deducting taxes on home office space.

-But the savvy renter knows this perk is not just for homeowners.
-Like homeowners who can qualify for tax breaks on home offices, renters may be able to claim the home-office deduction on their federal income taxes.
+The savvy renter knows this perk is not just a tax break for homeowners.
+Renters may be able to claim the home-office deduction on their federal income taxes in the same way homeowners qualify for tax breaks on home offices.
 Of course, when it comes to taxes, nothing is simple.
-Rules and exceptions still apply, so we’ve answered a few of the most common questions for renters who work from home, at least part of the time.
+Rules and exceptions still apply.
+Not sure if you qualify for tax breaks as a work-from-home renter?
+We’ve answered some of the most common questions below.

 Most people assume that you have to be self-employed to take a home-office deduction, but that’s not true: The deduction is also available to employees who work from home.
 However, in addition to the exclusivity requirement, your workspace must be for the convenience of your employer and not because it’s simply easy for you.
 You have to pay all of your own expenses as well: To claim the deduction, you cannot perform services in a space for which your employer pays the rent.

 It’s simple math.
 First, determine the square footage of your entire home.
 Next, measure the room or part of a room that qualifies as your business space.
 Divide the space used for business by the total square footage of your home.
 The resulting percentage is what you’ll use to prorate your expenses.
 Here’s a quick example: Suppose your apartment is 1,000 square feet and the space you use for business is 200 square feet.
 You’ll figure your deductions by prorating expenses by 20%, or 200/1,000.